dbrevesf/dbrevesf.github.io/_posts/2018-08-07-section4-lambda-map-filter.md

     map(square, my_nums)
 ```

-To obtain the mapped values, we need to iterate over map or cast it to a list.
+To obtain the mapped values, we need to iterate over the map or cast it to a list.

 ```python
     list(map(square, my_nums))